-The construction of the Tabor Opera House started way back in 1897 in Leadville.
+The construction of the Tabor Opera House started way back in 1879 in Leadville.
 It’s an old entertainment venue that has hosted legends like Harry Houdini and Oscar Wilde.
 It hosts a myriad of performing arts, from opera and theatre to live musical acts.
 Catch a part of history and spend the evening soaking in the Tabor’s ambiance during one of its fine shows.

-Built by Horace Austin Warner Tabor, the Tabor Opera House was once the most expensive structure in the history of Colorado and because the materials to build the 3-storey opera house were not available in Leadville, they had to be brought in from another town through wagons.
+Built by Horace Austin Warner Tabor in 1879, the Tabor Opera House was once the most expensive structure in the history of Colorado and because the materials to build the 3-store opera house were not available in Leadville, they had to be brought in from another town through wagons.
 This required traversing high, rugged, mountain passes, a costly feat.

 The opera house made from stone, brick, iron, and Portland cement was finished in 100 days.
 Its brick walls that are 16 inches in thickness were made to stand the test of weather and time, and truly it did.